Scatterometry Measurements with Scattered Light Imaging Enable New Insights into the Nerve Fiber Architecture of the Brain: Results

 \subsection{Comparison to Previous SLI Measurements, Coherent Fourier Scatterometry, and Simulations}

-To validate the method of SLI scatterometry and enable a direct comparison to previous results from angular SLI measurements and coherent Fourier scatterometry, the same samples were used for the measurement: three crossing sections of human optic tracts (Fig.\ \ref{fig:chiasm}) and coronal vervet monkey brain sections (Fig.\ \ref{fig:vervet}).
+To validate the method of SLI scatterometry and enable a direct comparison to previous results from angular SLI measurements and coherent Fourier scatterometry, the same samples were used for the measurement: three crossing sections of human optic tracts (Fig.\ \ref{fig:chiasm}) and coronal vervet monkey brain sections (Figs.\ \ref{fig:vervet-SLI} and \ref{fig:vervet-SLISc}).

 Figure \ref{fig:chiasm}C,D shows the SLI scattering patterns and corresponding line profiles for three selected image pixels in one, two, and three crossing tissue layers of the optic tracts.
 The scattering patterns show the scattering behavior of in-plane crossing nerve ﬁbers as predicted by simulations \cite{menzel2020} and observed in coherent Fourier scatterometry \cite{menzel2020-BOEx}: In-plane nerve ﬁbers generate scattering reflexes perpendicular to their orientation so that the orientations of crossing nerve ﬁbers can be determined by the position of the peaks in the resulting line profiles.
 As expected, the scattering patterns show one, two, and three scattering reflexes which correspond to two, four, and six distinct peaks in the line profiles.
 From the positions of the peaks, the orientations of the nerve fibers were computed as described in Sec.\ \ref{sec:methods-visualization} and visualized as colored lines.
 The fiber orientations correspond very well to the fiber orientations computed from previous angular SLI measurements at the approximate same locations (see (i),(ii),(iii) in Fig.\ \ref{fig:chiasm}).